Luscious dark chocolate and sweet blueberries combine in this recipe into a wonderful dessert that you can actually feel good about enjoying.

 It’s such an easy recipe – one of my easiest keto desserts.
 Scroll down to the recipe card for the full instructions.
 But the basics are simple:

-1. Melt the chocolate and the coconut oil in the microwave.
+2. Melt the chocolate in the microwave.
 Do so in 30-second increments and stir after each microwave session.
 Chocolate burns easily, so stop microwaving when most of the chocolate is melted, then stir to melt the rest of it.

 Can I use frozen blueberries?

 I use fresh blueberries and haven’t experimented with using frozen blueberries.
-But frozen blueberries are often mushy and not as tasty as fresh ones.
+But frozen blueberries are often quite mushy.
 So, unfortunately, I can’t recommend using them in this recipe.

 I reserve frozen blueberries for making shakes and smoothies.
 I don’t like using them in recipes that require whole blueberries, whether this recipe or recipes that require baking them such as keto blueberry muffins.